Best Inventory Replenishment Software for Ecommerce Stores in 2026

 Pricing often starts at $95 per month, with tiers that increase based on usage and features.

 Choosing inventory replenishment software is less about chasing features and more about matching capabilities to how your business actually operates.
 Each platform here can help automate replenishment, prevent stockouts, and keep on-hand inventory closer to the ideal range.
+Teams that also manage ecommerce logistics complexity — including multiple carriers, return flows, and last-mile coordination — will benefit most from platforms that connect replenishment tightly to last-mile delivery software and fulfillment systems.

 The real differentiator is how well the tool fits into your current systems, your value chain structure, and the higher-value work your team wants to own.
 Start by mapping your replenishment process, then choose the tool that helps you maintain ideal stock positions with the least friction.
+And if reducing the downstream cost of poor stock management — including logistics costs driven by rush shipments and reverse logistics from overstock returns — is a priority, factor those integrations into your evaluation from day one.